dmbarbour/glas/docs/GlasCLI.md

 Between staged applications and the syntactic sugar for user-defined operations, users can effectively extend the glas command line language just by defining modules.
 The main alternative is *Inline Scripting* (see below) but it is relatively awkward to work with large argument strings in most command shells.

-## Scripting
+### Scripting

+In some cases, we want to run a file instead of a module.
 Proposed operations:

+        glas --script (ScriptFile) (Args)
         glas --script.FileExt (ScriptFile) (Args)

-FileExt may be anything we can use as a file extension, including composite extensions.
-Intended usage context is a shebang script file within Linux:
+In latter case, we'll use the provided `.FileExt` in place of the actual file extension.
+Scripts are intended usage context is a shebang script file within Linux:

         #!/usr/bin/glas --script.g
         program goes here

-This operation loads the script file, skips first line if it starts with shebang (#!), compiles remaining content based on specified file extension, then runs the result as an application with the remaining arguments.
+This operation loads the script file, skips the first line if it starts with '#!', then compiles the remaining content in accordance with the specified file extension.
+The script may reference global modules, implicitly localizing as `{ "" => "module." }`.
+Attempts to load a local module will fail.

-*Aside:* If users want to configure for the specific script, they can leverage the `env` command in Linux to tweak environment variables or split multiple command line options.
+By default, the script will use the user's `GLAS_CONF` configuration.
+If this is inappropriate, in Linux one might use 'env' with the '-S' option such as:

+        #!/usr/bin/env -S GLAS_CONF=/etc/glas.conf /usr/bin/glas --script.g

+For Windows, there's probably something similar one could do with powershell.

 ### Inline Scripting

-An obvious variation on the above is to embed the script text into the command line argument.
+An obvious variation on the above is to embed the script text into the command line.
 Proposed operation:

         glas --cmd.FileExt ScriptText Args

-This allows familiar file-based languages to be used without the file.
-Working with a large or multi-line text arguments is awkward in most command shells, so I favor staged applications in this role.
-However, inline scripting might prove more convenient when the glas command is embedded within a shell script.
+This allows familiar file-based languages to be used without a separate file.
+The most likely use case is if constructing ScriptText within another program.
+In this case, there is no automatic removal of a shebang line.

-## Other Operations

-Proposed operations:

-* `--version` - print version to console
-* `--help` - print basic usage to console
-* `--check ModuleRef` - compile module pass/fail, do not run app
-* `--init` - create initial configuration file, might prompt user

-I hope to keep the glas executable small, pushing most logic into the module system.
-But if there is a strong argument for introducing new features as built-ins, we can do so.
-Built-in features can potentially be accessed through `sys.refl.*` APIs.

 ## Exit Codes